The browser you are using is no longer supported. Please switch to Edge or Chrome

-What to do when I first find out I’m pregnant?
+What to do when I first find out I’m pregnant

 Book your first appointment (your booking appointment)

-The easiest way to get a midwife appointment is to complete the online form in the Electronic Personal Health Record section.
 This will go straight to the Maternity IT team who will organise your registration and inform your local midwives of your pregnancy.
 The midwives will then be in touch to arrange an appointment.

 Alternatively, you can visit your GP surgery who will pass your details on for you.

-Setting up your Electronic Personal Health Record (ePHR)
+Set up your Electronic Personal Health Record (ePHR)

-ePHR is a web-based solution that allows people under our care to view their maternity notes online.
+The maternity Electronic Personal Health Record (ePHR) is a web-based solution that allows people under our care to view their maternity notes online.

-At the Royal Cornwall Hospitals Trust, we use Euroking, a secure maternity IT software, to record the majority of your maternity care.
 After you’ve had an appointment or spoken to us, your midwife or maternity support worker will record the data and you’ll be able to see it in your ePHR.

 What will you see in your ePHR?